backend-development/backend-development-textbook/source/caching.md

 ### final thoughts

-ActiveRecord was a big help when writing this app.
+An ORM like ActiveRecord is  a big help when writing a complex application.
 But it cannot find the best SQL Query for every situation and it cannot improve the database.
 As a developer you have to keep an eye on your ORM, and check now and again if the SQL queries that the ORM creates make sense and are efficient.
 You should